Our world is getting more and more visual every day. Our increasing visual intelligence is strongly connected to digitalization and digital products.

 The same applies to newsletters.
 Companies like MailChimp provide appealing visual design templates to make newsletters more visual and overall more appealing.

 Maybe you know the feeling: you are chatting and laughing with a colleague and suddenly you are thinking about the appropriate emoji for your reaction.
 Our digital communication is getting more and more visual: Business-messengers such as Slack or Hipchat allow the integration of emojis, screenshots, and Gifs.
 While we relied on interpunction (“!!!!”) not so long ago, we can now express our mood with a picture or a Gif.

 Project Management Tools

 Project management tools like Asana, Trello, Basecamp or Blossom rely on visual elements to structure content and manage tickets.
 Visual information gets processed 90% faster than text so it makes sense to organize projects and tasks visually with labels and colors.

 Bug Tracking & Feedback

-Bug tracking and feedback also benefits from visual solutions.
+Bug tracking and feedback also benefit from visual solutions.
 Bug Tracking is noticeably more efficient if you are able to show where bugs are happening rather than explaining bugs verbally.
 I know, I know, we at Usersnap eat our own dog food, but we just love our screenshot-tool for bug tracking and feedback.
-With the feedback widget you can annotate bugs directly in your browser and you can show your colleagues what goes wrong without having to explain everything.
+With the feedback widget, you can annotate bugs directly in your browser and you can show your colleagues what goes wrong without having to explain everything.